CodeBySajidDev/CodeBySajidDev/README.md

 ## 🧑‍💻 About Me

 * 🔭 Working on real-world web development projects
-* 💡 علاقه (interest) in clean UI/UX and performance optimization
 * 📈 Continuously learning and improving my development skills

 ---